iman-mohamadi/raya-ui/README.md

 ## 📂 Architecture Overview

-When you add a component via the CLI, Raya UI places it systematically into your project tree, ensuring your codebase remains pristine and modular.
+When you add a component via the registry, Raya UI places it systematically into your project tree, ensuring your codebase remains pristine and modular.

 ```text
 your-project/